 It may be that the UK enters the EEA as a "transitional" arrangement, something that is already being floated by UK diplomats.
 Essentially, everything would remain the same for businesses - there would be no falling off the cliff's edge in March 2019.
 But politically, British politicians would have to vacate their positions in Brussels, no longer able to have a vote in shaping the EU's rules.

-Such a transition period, being discussed as a three-year-deal, could easily turn into a permanent state of affairs.
+As we've discussed on the Brussels2Berlin podcast (listen below), such a transition period, being discussed as a three-year-deal, could easily turn into a permanent state of affairs.
 Yes, it would give breathing room to agree a future free trade deal in which the UK was not beholden to EU law.
 But is there really reason to believe that such an arrangement, impossible to negotiate in two years, could be agreed in five years?

 The UK would still be faced with the same intractable reality: if they want access to the single market, they have to accept fundamental EU principles including freedom of movement.
 Norway, Iceland and Switzerland accepted this on a permanent basis.
 It seems likely that the UK will as well.

 Such an arrangement would leave nobody happy.
 The Brexiteers will not have received satisfaction on one of the main issues motivating the 'leave' vote - an end to EU freedom of movement.
 The remainers will be able to clearly see the absurdity of what the UK had just done - still being subject to EU law but castrating itself in Brussels by no longer getting a vote on shaping the laws that effect the UK.
 But it may be that this is the only acceptable compromise between the two sides.